Skip to content

 Ocean Point Claims:storm surge vs flood insurance

-Damage that occurred specifically because of the delay is typically recoverable:
+Usually yes.
+Damage that occurred specifically because of the delay is typically recoverable when the timeline ties it to the wait.

 • Mold development during inspection wait